magicleap/developer-portal-docs/docs/guides/unreal/unreal-soundfield-plugin.md

 ## Configure an Unreal project for Soundfield audio

-To configure an Unreal project for Soundfield audio, copy the Soundfeild plugin into your project file and enable it in the Unreal Editor.
+To configure an Unreal project for Soundfield audio, copy the Soundfield plugin into your project file and enable it in the Unreal Editor.

 To copy the Soundfield plugin to your project folder:

-1. Find the Soundfield plugin files that you downloaded from the Magic Leap Hub.
-If the top-level folder is not named `Soundfield`, rename it `Soundfield`.
+1. Find the sub-folder named `Soundfield` within the folder that was downloaded from the Magic Leap Hub.
 2. In your Unreal Projects folder, go to the folder for the project you want to configure for Soundfield audio.
 3. If you don't have a folder named `Plugins` in your Unreal project folder, create one.
 4. Copy the `Soundfield` folder containing the Sonderfield (or MSA) plugin to the `Plugins` folder in your Unreal project folder.
 This example shows how to do this for a Unreal project called `HelloCube`.